 For any dividend income paid out, TDS will be deducted at the rate of 20%.
 This is also subject to the provisions of the relevant DTAA.

-Yes, all dividend income is taxable in India.
-You will have to pay tax on your dividend income at the income tax slab rates applicable to you.
+Yes, all dividend income you receive in India is subject to taxation.
+You will need to pay tax on your dividend income according to the income tax rates that apply to you.